pybind/pybind11/docs/reference.rst

     Assigning a :class:`handle` or :class:`object` subclass causes a call to ``__setitem__``.

-.. function detail::accessor handle::operator[](const char *key)
+.. function detail::accessor handle::operator[](const char *key) const

     See the above function (the only difference is that they key is provided as a string literal).

-.. function detail::accessor handle::attr(handle key)
+.. function detail::accessor handle::attr(handle key) const

     Return an internal functor to access the object's attributes.
     Casting the returned ``detail::accessor`` instance to a :class:`handle` or